auth0/lock/README.md

 - **allowedConnections {Array}**: List of connection that will be available to perform the authentication.
 It defaults to all enabled connections.
 - **autoclose {Boolean}**: Determines whether or not the Lock will be closed automatically after a successful sign in.
 If the Lock is not `closable` it won't be closed even if this option is set to `true`.
 Defaults to `false`.
 - **autofocus {Boolean}**: Determines whether or not the first input on the screen, that is the email or phone number input, should have focus when the Lock is displayed.
 Defaults to `false` when a `container` option is provided or the Lock is being rendered on a mobile device.
 Otherwise, it defaults to `true`.
 - **avatar {Object}**: Determines whether or not an avatar and a username should be displayed on the Lock's header once an email or username has been entered and how to obtain it.
 By default avatars are fetched from [Gravatar](https://gravatar.com/).
 Supplying `null` will disable the functionality.
-To fetch avatar from other provider see [below](#avatar-provider).
+To fetch avatar from other provider, see [below](#avatar-provider).
 - **container {String}**: The `id` of the HTML element where the Lock will be rendered.
 This makes the Lock appear inline instead of in a modal window.
 - **language {String}**: Specifies the language of the widget.
 Defaults to `"en"`.
 Supported languages are:
   - `de`: German